GabeDillin/dubhacks24/README.md

 ## Challenges we ran into
 Additionally, integrating multiple APIs to pull travel data, wellness services, and local information in real-time required fine-tuning to ensure accuracy and user satisfaction.
 Another challenge was designing an interface that was both intuitive and flexible, so users with various levels of tech-savviness could easily navigate the app.

+The hardest challenge was getting the Perplexity API to output a valid JSON object that we could parse for the frontend.
+We ran into issues with the variability of outputs, and we had to experiment with prompts and temperature of the model.

 ## Accomplishments that we're proud of
 Getting a MVP by the end time.
 Working together with four team members that we've never worked with before.